Bank of England's Breeden says diluting stablecoin rules further could damage financial system

 The BoE’s latest proposals mark a shift from a 2023 plan that would have required issuers to hold 100 per cent of backing assets as unremunerated deposits at the central bank, which the industry said would have made the stablecoin sector unviable.

-The industry on Monday indicated it would push the BoE to further soften the latest proposals.
+The industry has indicated it would push the BoE to go further on backing assets and holding limits.

+The BoE will regulate only systemic stablecoins that can be used for everyday payments, while the Financial Conduct Authority will oversee non-systemic ones used for crypto trading under a lighter regime.

 ($1 = 0.7451 pounds)